 NZ dollar retreats as Spanish optimism fades, US stocks fall 12 Jun 2012

-- MARKET CLOSE: NZ shares slip from record led by Spark Business
+- MARKET CLOSE: NZ shares bounce from month-low; Spark gains Business

 The New Zealand dollar fell more than half a US cent as optimism over Spain's 100 billion euro lifeline faded after questions were raised about who is going to pay for the bailout, sapping investor confidence and pushing stocks on Wall Street lower.